 As a result, you decide to start a DIY blog on your website that deals with plumbing and other related fields.
 You use the right keyword and link tactics and your articles start ranking for things like: “Why is my sink clogged up?” or “How to replace my faucet?”

-When they see your expertise and your helpfulness through your blog, you have a fantastic chance of gaining a new customer if you are in their area.
+When they see your expertise and your helpfulness through your blog content, you have a fantastic chance of gaining a new customer if you are in their area.

 Let’s try another example.

 You are starting an online marketing company and you know that people are confused about the difference between different online marketing techniques like SEO and Content Marketing.
 As a result, you begin to do keyword research and notice that a good number of people are searching for “Content Writing vs. SEO.”
 You write a blog differentiating the two while explaining that they aren’t opposed to each other, but actually go hand-in-hand.
 You get ranked on Google for the article and your readers determine that you are an expert in your field and hire you out to run their SEO and Content Writing campaigns.

 We here at Hone use the same strategy to attract leads online, bolster our expertise and to make acquire new customers online.